CaterpillarStudyGroup/ImportantArticles/src/ExponentialMapAngleAxisandAngularVelocity.md

 The first, which does not seem to have a standard name (sometimes I've heard it called the "helical" representation of a rotation), is to convert a rotation into angle-axis, take the axis, and scale it by the angle of the rotation.
 The result is a new 3D vector which I like to call the **scaled-angle-axis representation**.

+> &#x2753; scaled angle axis与angle axis是什么区别？scale it by the angle是什么意思？

 The second is simply the inverse of the exponential map - a function which takes a rotation in some form (e.g. a quaternion, or rotation matrix), and converts it into the corresponding exponentially mapped 3D vector.
 Usually this is simply called the **log** of a rotation.

+> &#x2753; 和exponential有什么关系？

 The confusion around all these three concepts comes down to the fact that the exponential map, the angle-axis representation, and the angular velocity all do more or less the same thing... *sort of*: